slowjams/Pro-ASP.NET-Core/z30-Filters.md

    }
 }

-public class ServiceFilterAttribute : Attribute, IFilterFactory, IOrderedFilter {
+public class ServiceFilterAttribute : Attribute, IFilterFactory, IOrderedFilter   // <------need to register the type, see the example below
+{
    public ServiceFilterAttribute(Type type)
    {